zemelatt/Save-Contact-lCRUD-React/README.md

   + Hooks (useState, useEffect, useContext, custom hooks)
 - React Query
 - Redux

 Description
-Provide a short summary of how each technology is used in your project.

 - React: Used as the primary frontend library.
 - Hooks: Leveraged useState, useEffect, useContext extensively for managing state and context.